 We charge laptops and phones, plus run a fridge.
 For A/C needs, we have a Ninja blender and a hot water boiler.
 If you don’t have a dedicated 12V USB charging, these outlets are rad.
 They charge two USB devices and have two A/C grounded plugs as well.

 Note: I highly recommend splitting the van alternator and battery circuit like this so that they are charged while you drive.
+(Update 2021: lithium batteries need a DC-DC charger like this.)
 This keeps things topped off even if it’s cloudy or rainy.
 We also have shore power, which we rarely use.
-Sorry, but I don’t have an electrical diagram and don’t want to put one together.

 (Models: Inverter – Xantrex PROWatt SW2000 plus the remote switch.
 Batteries – Full River DC224-6 with 224 amp-hours.
 They’re 6V each installed in a series configuration for a final of 12V and 224 amp-hours – check out the comments below for why we went with that.)